Terra Cotta

 Yarn – older form of Turn, usually written in Faery Tales.

-Days of the week - Sun, the Moon, and their Five Children – Mike, Fryggit, Wooden, Thump, and Sultan
+Days of the week – Named after the Sun (Ra), the Moon (Ma), and their Five Children – Mike, Tuir, Wooden, Thump, Fryggit, and Sultan

-The Muddle Ages – a period of history where people accidentally waged war on the wrong nation due to a clerical error.
+The Muddle Ages – a period of history where people accidentally waged war on the wrong nation due to a spelling mistake.

 Distance